t0mmyt/seisglitch/Docs/source/detector.rst

 * ``glitch_min_polarization``: can be between 0 and 1, where 1 is full linear polarization and 0 circular polarization.
 Glitches - given they represent acceleration steps seen by the sensors - have a high, linear polarization.
 The lower you choose this parameter (e.g., 0.9), the more glitch candidates will pass and indeed be declared as glitch.
 In combination with ``threshold`` this should minimize potential false-positives, however, some certainly remain.
 Note the polarization analysis is performed on the original, gain corrected raw data rotated into the ZNE-system, i.e., no downsampling of the input data is done for this analysis.
 Table 1 summarizes sensible ranges for two parameters ``threshold`` and ``glitch_min_polarization``.

 .. list-table:: Table 1: Sensible ranges for the two most important parameters influencing the performance of glitch detection; 'strict' results in less detections, 'lax' results in more detections.
-Stricter settings typically result in slightly faster run times as e.g. polarization calculations are performed for less glitch candidates etc..
+Stricter settings result in slightly faster run times as e.g. polarizations are calculated for less glitch candidates.
    :widths: 25 25 50 50
    :header-rows: 1